The magnetic compass is the primary navigation aid for most light aeroplanes.

-Overturn means go past the desired heading, while underturn means stop short of it.
+Overturn means go past the desired heading, while underturn means to stop short of it.
 In the case of overturn, therefore, the turn is continued until the desired heading is seen under the lubber line and the turn continued for the appropriate correction.
-In the case of underturn, when the desired heading is seen approaching the lubber line the roll-out is started before the desired heading is reached by the appropriate correction.
+In the case of underturn, when the desired heading is seen approaching the lubber line the roll out is started before the desired heading is reached by the appropriate correction.

 A third method, more appropriate to CPL training than basic training, of estimating when to roll out relies on timing.
-Since a Rate One turn results in a turn of 360 degrees in two minutes, the rate of turn is calculated as three degrees per second.
-Knowing the arc to be turned through, the amount of time required at Rate One can be calculated and the turn timed using the clock.
+Since a rate one turn results in a turn of 360 degrees in two minutes, the rate of turn is calculated as three degrees per second.
+Knowing the arc to be turned through, the amount of time required at rate one can be calculated and the turn timed using the clock.

 When reading the compass, ensure that the wings are level and that the aeroplane is in steady balanced flight, as these are the only conditions under which the compass will read accurately.

-Often the required heading will not have been achieved exactly, so minor corrections will need to be made, using the 3 degrees per second Rate One turn principle.
+Often the required heading will not have been achieved exactly, so minor corrections will need to be made using the 3 degrees per second rate one turn principle.

 One method is to reverse the sense.
 For example, if the required heading is left of the lubber line, turn right.
 This sounds simple but many students find this method confusing.

-Where more than one method is available to explain a procedure or calculation, it is recommended that you choose only one explanation to deliver to the student.
+Where more than one method is available to explain a procedure or calculation, it's recommended that you choose only one explanation to deliver to the student.
 If the student cannot understand that explanation, rather than just repeat it a little louder, you can then use another explanation.
 Once the student has grasped the principles, other methods of arriving at the same conclusion can be introduced to reinforce learning.